-The American Prize winning conductor Tianhui Ng is the Music Director of the Pioneer Valley Symphony Orchestra (USA), the Mount Holyoke Symphony Orchestra (USA) and the Victory Players (USA).
+The American Prize-winning conductor Tianhui Ng is has been the Music Director of the Pioneer Valley Symphony Orchestra since the 2018-2019 season.
+Tian is also the Music Director of Mount Holyoke Symphony Orchestra (USA) and the Victory Players (USA).
 His innovative programming has been acknowledged with grants from institutions such as the Massachusetts Cultural Council, National Arts Council of Singapore, Singapore International Foundation, Women’s Philharmonic, and WomenArts, in addition to other awards from the Oregon Bach Festival, the Dartington International Music Festival, the Yale School of Music, and the Singapore Government Public Service Commission.

 An advocate of new music, he is especially trusted for his work in introducing audiences to new and less familiar music.
 He has assisted in and premiered new works by Pulitzer and Rome Prize winners such as Curt Cacioppo, Aaron Jay Kernis, Robert Kyr, David Sanford, and Joan Tower, and many young composers.
 He is particularly proud of his commissioning work, which has helped composers like Chen Zhangyi garner international prizes such as the London Symphony Orchestra Prize.
 His 2001 direction of Stravinsky’s The Rake’s Progress was praised by the Birmingham Post (UK) for its “high orchestral quality” while his 2014 premiere of Mary D. Watkins’s Civil Rights era opera, Dark River, was critically acclaimed in the United States.